andrewchw/jcai-v2/documentation/Project_Management_Plan_Microsoft_Edge_Chatbot_Extension_for_Jira.md

 - Creation of PRD, SRS, and UI documentation
 - Setup of development environment with VS Code and GitHub Copilot
 - Repository structure definition and creation
-- Configuration of environment files for the MCP-Atlassian server
+- Configuration of environment files
 - Initial setup of OAuth credentials for Jira Cloud integration

 #### Completed Tasks (Updated May 16, 2025)